dashingsoft/pyarmor/docs/man.rst

 How to get bind key of Python interpreter, refer to :ref:`Binding obfuscated scripts to Python interpreter`

+Do not use this feature in 32-bit Windows, because the bind key is different in different machine, it may be changed even if python is restarted in the same machine.

 .. note::

    Here is a real example :ref:`Using Plugin to Extend License Type`